ljgago/advent-of-code-python-starter/README.md

 # Advent of Code Python Starter

-A tamplate for [Advent of Code](https://adventofcode.com) write in Python.
+A template for [Advent of Code](https://adventofcode.com) write in Python.

 ## Usage